25prabhu10/notes/docs/Concepts/Data Structures.md

 {
     int *p;
     p=(int *)malloc(5 * sizeof(int));
-    // type-caste, malloc will now provide memory for an array of length 5 and each element of size int }
+    // TYPE-CASTE, malloc WILL NOW PROVIDE MEMORY FOR
+    // AN ARRAY OF LENGTH 5 AND EACH ELEMENT OF SIZE INT }
 ```